KIT-IAI/pyWATTS/docs/source/core.rst

 PyWATTS has the following requirements for modules:

-1. The modules have to inherit either from `BaseEstimator`` or BaseTransformer.
+1. The modules have to inherit either from `BaseEstimator` or `BaseTransformer`.
 2. The modules have have to implement `fit(...)`, `transform(...)`, `set_params(...)`, and `get_params(...)`.
    Note that if a module does not need to be fitted, it can inherit from `BaseTransformer` and does not have to implement `fit(...)` by itself.
-3. The first dimension of each data-array in the output time-series has to be a time index.
+3. The modules has either to output a xarray DataArray or Dict that contains DataArrays.
+Note in the case of Dict, the desired xarray has to specified if this module is passed as input to another module via square brackets.
+E.g.
+   ``input=keras_wrapper["target_one"]``.
+Moreover, each datarray needs a time dimension which should be the first dimension of the DataArray.

 Steps
 .....